dbursztynowski/5g-taskforce/open5gs/README.md

 In this example, we create Helm release named `ueransim-ues-additional` that will deploy a separate deployment/container implementing a group of UEs.
 This deployment will be named `ueransim-ues-additional`, so after its Helm release.
 Its UEs will be connected to the existing gNB named `ueransim-gnb` (`--set gnb.hostname=ueransim-gnb`) implemented by a deployment with the same name `ueransim-gnb`.
 This UE group will contain 5 additional UEs (`--set count=5`).
 The first of the additional UEs will be assigned MSISDN `0000000005` (`initialMSISDN="0000000005"`) and (according the population rules of the `populate` container) consecutive UEs will receive subsequent MSISDN numbers.

+You can execute commands related to particular UEs (respective TUN interfaces) the same way as before for the initial set of UEs.

 ## Bulk disconnection (detachement) of additional connected UEs

 Detaching additional connected UEs can be achieved by uninstalling respective Helm release, e.g.: